jramosy/jramosy/README.md

 - 👋 Hi, I’m @jramosy or Jose
-- 👀 I’m interested in ...Environmental Economics and Econometric Modelling.
-Evaluation of the Environment and Natural Capital.
+- 👀 I’m interested in ...Energy and Environmental Economics and Econometric Modelling.
 - 🌱 I’m currently learning ...Python and R
-- 💞️ I’m looking to collaborate on ...Research projects about those topics or Development Economics related to improving sustainable cities.
+- 💞️ I’m looking to collaborate on ...Research projects about those topics
 - 📫 How to reach me ...josefina.ry@gmail.com